mematrix/sync_cell/queue/Readme.md

 **For the MPMC queue, in all tests, unless otherwise specified, the producer thread's count is 4 and the consumer thread's count is 2.**

-*Each produce thread will loop by 10,000,000 times.*
+*Each producer thread will loop by 10,000,000 times.*

 ---